axemonkey/blog.clivemurray.com/src/posts/2019/dark-mode.md

 date: 2019-03-20T17:03:06.000Z
 date_updated: 2020-02-26T14:17:56.000Z
 tags: ['post', 'Your Illustrious Host', 'This site', 'Thinks']
-excerpt: Sometimes I post stuff on here that doesn't sound very happy, or not like I'm in a very good place.
+excerpt: "Sometimes I post stuff on here that doesn't sound very happy, or not like I'm in a very good place."
+unsplash_post_image: photo-1531167599833-609a45d3d903
 ---

 Sometimes I post stuff on here that doesn't sound very happy, or not like I'm in a very good place.
 And sometimes that is because I am not.